Self surrender or a fugitive’s handcuffs: How Donald Trump’s arrest could proceed

 Given that New York police don’t have jurisdiction in Florida, it would likely be Palm Beach Police officers who would go to the property, take him into custody and transfer him to New York.

-An even more remote scenario would see the Manhattan DA’s office sidestep Mr DeSantis completely and order a warrantless pre-requisition arrest – which is usually designed for a citizen’s arrest of fugitives.
+An even more remote scenario would involve the Manhattan DA’s office sidestepping Mr DeSantis completely and ordering a warrantless pre-requisition arrest – which is usually designed for a citizen’s arrest of fugitives.

 While only valid for felony charges, authorities would arrest Mr Trump in Florida and take him in front of a judge for a probable cause hearing to prove he was criminally charged in New York with a felony.
 A judge would then order Mr Trump’s extradition.